divi2806/x402-cross-bridge-sdk/packages/facilitator/README.md

 > **x402-compliant facilitator for cross-chain payments with Relay Network**

-The facilitator verifies payment signatures (EIP-3009/ERC-2612), executes token transfers, and handles cross-chain bridging via Relay Network.
+The facilitator verifies payment signatures (EIP-3009 for USDC, Permit2 for all other ERC-20s), executes token transfers, and handles cross-chain bridging via Relay Network.
 Merchants receive USDC on Base regardless of what token/chain the customer pays with.

 ---